MartinDrus/TS-To_Do_App/README.md

 This is a simple task manager application built with JavaScript and TypeScript.

+## Try It

+You can try out the application by visiting [TS-To_Do_App](https://martindrus.github.io/TS-To_Do_App/).

 ## Usage

 The application allows you to add new tasks by entering a task title and clicking the "Add Task" button.
 You can mark tasks as completed by checking the checkbox next to the task title.
 To delete a task, click the delete button (represented by a trash bin icon) next to the task title.

+The tasks are saved using the browser's localStorage feature, allowing your tasks to persist even if you close or refresh the page.

 ## Customization